heloise-viegas/DevOps_Practice/Day1LevelUpLinux.md

 1) Configure and run server on CentOS VM
    Login to CentOS.
    Commands Used :
-   i)sudo yum install openssh
+   -sudo yum install openssh
-   used to install openssh on your VM (here we need to install the openssh server) ii)sudo systemctl status sshd
+    used to install openssh on your VM (here we need to install the openssh server) -sudo systemctl status sshd
-     used to check is ssh is running iii)sudo systemctl start sshd
+     used to check is ssh is running
+   -sudo systemctl start sshd
      used to start the ssh service
-   iv)sudo systemctl stop sshd
+   -sudo systemctl stop sshd
      used to stop the ssh service
-   v)ip a
+   -ip a
      used to get IP address of the VM

 2) Connect to VM server via Ubuntu